LayanaBaba/Reading-notes/Lab02:Learning-Markdown.md

 # GROWTH MINDSET

-> “A growth mindset is when students understand that their abilities can be developed” *(Dweck, 2014)*
+>A growth mindset is when students understand that their abilities can be developed.
+*(Dweck, 2014)*

 ![Growthmindset](https://blog.cengage.com/wp-content/uploads/2020/11/blog-growth-mindset-1511130.png)